 Sharedlists is a simple rails driven database for managing multiple product lists of various suppliers.

-docker-compose run --rm app bundle docker-compose run --rm app rails db:setup
+docker-compose run --rm app bundle docker-compose run --rm app rake db:setup

 Creating a user

 To access sharedlists, you'll need to create a user (and I guess you want admin access).

 docker-compose run --rm app rails c > u = User.new(email: 'email@example.com', password: 'secret') > u.admin = true > u.save! > exit

 docker pull sharedlists:latest # or docker build --tag sharedlists:latest --rm .